slalombuild/compliance-logging/README.md

 ### Description

-This library has been built to help developers masking PII, PCI and PHI when logging with your favorite framework.<br />
+This library has been built to help developers masking PII, PCI and PHI when logging with their favorite framework.<br />
-For instance, if you want to log a JSON String that contains some sensitive information, you would obtain something like:
+For instance, to log a JSON String that contains some sensitive information, the result would be something like:

 ```log
 12:44:09 [main] INFO  MyClass - {"login":"john","password":"***********"}
 ```

-The library supports right now two types of objects that can be masked: JSON and Lombok.<br />
+The library supports right now two types of objects that can be scanned to mask sensitive information: JSON and Lombok.<br />
-To be able to achieve that and keep your logging framework still performant, the developer needs to indicate the framework with a mask. <br />
+To be able to achieve that and keep your logging framework still performant, the developer needs to provide the framework with a mask. <br />
 For example:
 ```log
 log.info("{}", "{\"login\":\"john\",\"password":\"mypassword\"});
 ```
-Will not mask anything, while with our mask:
+Would not mask anything, while if a mask is used like bellow:
 ```log
 log.info(MaskType.JSON, "{}", "{\"login\":\"john\",\"password":\"mypassword\"});
 ```
-It will mask the password (or any other fields listed as sensitive).
+It would mask the password (or any other fields listed as sensitive).

-We provide different [examples](examples) that you can checkout in our repository.
+Checkout our [examples](examples) in our repository.

 ### Usage with Log4j2
 Import the latest version of the library in your project:<br />